CocoaDebug/CocoaDebug/README.md

 github "DotzuX/DotzuX"
 ```

 >WARNING: Never ship a product which has been linked with the DotzuX.framework.
-This [Integration Guide](http://support.revealapp.com/kb/getting-started/integrating-reveal-via-linking) outline a way to use build configurations to isolate linking the framework to Debug builds.
+This [Integration Guide](https://github.com/DotzuX/DotzuX/blob/master/Integration%20Guide/Integration%20Guide.md) outline a way to use build configurations to isolate linking the framework to Debug builds.

-## Usage (only three steps)
+## Usage

 ### Swift